Take to the woods on Holiday Valley's Mountain Biking and e-biking trails!

 E-Biking at Holiday Valley

 Holiday Valley has 8 Rossignol electric assist, or e-bikes, available for rent at Sky High Adventure Park.
 Prices are $40 for a 2 hour rental or $55 for a 3 hour rental, and $15 for each additional hour with helmets included in the rental price.
-E-bike riders still have to pedal and the bikes allow them to choose the amount of power they need to zip up the hills and cruise over tough terrain in eco, trail or boost mode settings.
+E-bike riders still have to pedal, but the bikes allow them to choose the amount of extra power they need to zip up the hills and cruise over tough terrain in eco, trail or boost mode settings.
 Speed is controlled by pedaling, like a regular bike, but it feels really powerful and the bike accelerates easily.
 That’s the reason everyone from newby to hard core riders end up with a big smile on their face when they try an e-bike.
 E-bikes are a great way for riders of all abilities to climb and cruise together!
-Bikes are available for rent when Sky High Adventure Park is open.
-Fall hours are from 9 a.m. to 5 p.m.
-Fridays*, Saturdays and Sundays, with the last 2 hour rental going out at 3 p.m.
+Bikes are available for rent from 9 a.m. to 5 p.m. daily, with the last 2 hour rental going out at 3 p.m.
 E-bike riders will receive a trail map showing the designated trails where e-biking is permitted.

 Mountain Biking at Holiday Valley